 In December 2016, PDC made a significant acquisition of assets in the Delaware Basin.
 At the time of the acquisition, the Company identified 785 drilling locations through the acquisitions in Reeves and Culberson Counties in West Texas.
 As of year-end 2017, the Company’s had approximately 60,000 net acres.

-The Company’s proved reserves have steadily grown to approximately 341 million Boe as of year-end 2016, including approximately 32 million Boe acquired in the Delaware acquisitions.
-The reserves are comprised of about 59% crude oil and natural gas liquids, up substantially from year-end 2009 proved reserves of only 120 million Boe comprised of 15% crude oil and 85% natural gas.
+The Company’s proved reserves have steadily grown to approximately 453 MMBoe as of year-end 2017, including approximately 98 MMBoe in its Delaware assets.
+The reserves are comprised of about 58% crude oil and natural gas liquids, up substantially from year-end 2009 proved reserves of only 120 MMBoe comprised of 15% crude oil and 85% natural gas.
 The Company’s year-end 2017 drilling inventory consists of approximately 1,500 gross locations in the Wattenberg Field and 450 in the Delaware Basin.